sxyu/plenoctree/README.md

     --config $CONFIG_FILE \
     --data_dir $DATA_ROOT/$SCENE/ \
     --output $CKPT_ROOT/$SCENE/octrees/tree.npz \
-    --projection_samples 100
+    --projection_samples 100 \
+    --radius 1.3
 ```
 Note `--projection_samples` controls how many sampling view directions are used.
-More view directions give better
+More sampling view directions give better
-projection quality but consumes more GPU memory and takes longer time to finish.
+projection quality but takes longer time to finish.
 For example, for the `drums` scene
-in the NeRF-Synthetic dataset, `--projection_samples=100 / 10000` gives models with `PSNR=22.50 / 23.85`, and takes about
-`2 mins / 2 hours` respectively.
+in the NeRF-Synthetic dataset, `100 / 10000` sampling view directions takes about `2 mins / 2 hours` to finish the plenoctree extraction.
+It produce *raw* plenoctrees with `PSNR=22.50 / 23.85` (before optimization).
+Note that extraction from a NeRF-SH model produce
+a *raw* plenoctree with `PSNR=25.01`.